TechyTrickster/Weather-Terminal/README.md

 # Weather-Terminal
-A small bash script that will grab the current weather conditions and a 5 day forecast from the US National Weather Service I am fairly certain this will only work on US locations example usage
+A small bash script that will grab the current weather conditions and a 5 day forecast from the US National Weather Service.
+I am fairly certain this will only work on US locations example usage
 > ./getWeather.sh Chicago IL